RAGAVIKRISHNA/WeatherForecast-API-Automation/README.md

 - Download and Install Java : https://www.java.com/download/ie_manual.jsp
 - Download Apache Maven : https://maven.apache.org/download.cgi
-- Download and Install Eclipse IDE : https://www.eclipse.org/downloads/
+- Download and Install IDE of your choice
-- Download and Install TestNG plugin for Eclipse from Eclipse MarketPlace/ Install New Software -
+- Download and Install TestNG plugin for Eclipse from Eclipse MarketPlace/ Install New Software

 # Used tools and frameworks

 - Rest-Assured